baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 - L 634: "A dually annotated lambda value..."
 Is "dually annotated" something new?

-No, it is included by w in the definition of values.
+No, it just means "A lambda value with 2 type annotations".

 ## Review B